-If you’re an independent insurance agent who struggles with attracting qualified leads and being remembered by your name rather than by the name of the carriers whose policies you sold, then I’m willing to bet the problem lies in either (or both):
+If you’re an independent insurance agent who struggles with attracting qualified leads and being remembered by your name rather than by the name of the carriers whose policies you sold, then social media presents a tremendous opportunity to affect both.
+Effective use of social media can improve:

 - the quality of the customer experience you provide, and